Strikeeaglechase/AIPProvider/readme.md

 {
-	string[] hardpoints; // List of hardpoints you would like, which spawns weapons onto the aircraft string name; // AI Client name, used for replay identification }
+	string[] hardpoints; // List of hardpoints you would like, which spawns weapons onto the aircraft string name; // AI Client name, used for replay identification float fuel; // Set's the spawn fuel level in liters, 7100 max }
 ```